parejadan/bopflow/docs/README.md

 pass any non-tensor parameter to @tf.function, it will cause re-compilation on every call.
 I am not sure whats the best way other than using globals.

-### absl.py (abseil)

-Absolutely amazing.
-If you don't know already, absl.py is officially used by internal projects at Google.
-It standardizes application interface for Python and many other languages.
-After using it within Google, I was so excited to hear abseil going open source.
-It includes many decades of best practices learned from creating large size scalable applications.
-I literally have nothing bad to say about it, strongly recommend absl.py to everybody.

 ### Loading pre-trained Darknet weights

 very hard with pure functional API because the layer ordering is different in